nivekcode/pretty-html-log/README.md

 # Credits

 The core alogrithm is taken from [highlight.js](https://github.com/highlightjs/highlight.js).
-Even though it has been rewritten to specifically support HTML and not all languages.
+The algorithm from highlight has been rewritten in this module to specifically support HTML and not all languages.
+Therefore the engine is much smaller.
 Furthermore the code of pretty-html-log is written in Typescript and optimized for HTML highlighting in the console.